 The Jews quarreled (heated arguments) among themselves, saying, “How can this man give us his flesh to eat?”
-John 6:52
+52

-While many were “upset” during the discourse, instead of “rectifying a misunderstanding,” Jesus “raised the bar” even higher by giving an ultimatum that included drinking his blood:
+While many were “upset” during the discourse, instead of rectifying a “misunderstanding,” Jesus “raised the bar” even higher by giving a forbidden ultimatum that included drinking his blood:

 Jesus said to them, “Amen, amen, I say to you, unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you.”
 53

-The Greek word alethes means “real” or “truly” and would only be used against someone doubting; lacking belief, like the Jews in verse 52.
+The Greek word alethes from verse 55 means “real” or “truly” and would only be used against someone doubting; lacking belief, like the Jews in verse 52.

 Alethes is mentioned several times in the New Testament and is “always” used to describe the true meaning of something; literal.
 It is never used to describe something unreal or symbolic.

-The Lord emphasized the miracle that his body and blood is truthfully, food and drink.
+The Lord emphasized the miracle that his body1 (see note below) and blood is truthfully, food and drink.